goschtl/zope/zope2book/trunk/source/UsingZope.rst

 ------------

 When you log in to Zope, you are presented with the Zope Management Interface (ZMI).
-The ZMI is a management and development environment that allows you to control Zope, manipulate Zope objects, and develop web applications.
+The ZMI is a management and configuration environment that allows you to control Zope, manipulate Zope objects, and configure web applications.

 The Zope Management Interface represents a view into the Zope *object hierarchy*.
 Almost every link or button in the ZMI represents an action that is taken against an *object*.
-When you build web applications with Zope, you typically spend most of your time creating and managing objects.
+When you build web applications with Zope, you typically spend some of your time creating and managing objects.

 Don't be frightened if you don't understand the word "object" just yet.
 For the purposes of this chapter, the definition of an "object" is *any